formkit/docs-content/essentials/validation.md

 ### Required

 Checks if the input is empty.
+To remove whitespace from both ends of the input's value pass `trim` as an argument.

 <example
   name="Required"